unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 - Cascading 60 Hz - removes 60 Hz and multiples
 - Cascading 50 & 60 Hz  - removes 50, 60 Hz and multiples
 - None - No filter applied

-#### OSCAR

-OSCAR is a real-time pre-processing module that removes motion, cable, blink, and other artifacts from EEG signals.
-It saves valuable data and time and enables BCI experiments under difficult conditions.
-Oscar can be activated or deactivated from the check box.

 ### Data viewer
 <p align="center">